farcasterxyz/protocol/docs/SPECIFICATION.md

 5. `signature_scheme` is a valid scheme permitted by the MessageType
 6. `signer` is a valid public key or ethereum address used to produce the signature

-#### Hashing
+### Hashing

-Message hashing is performed by serializing the `data` protobuf into bytes using ts-proto and then passing the bytes through a hashing function to obtain a digest.
+Messages are hashed by serializing the `data` protobuf into bytes using ts-proto and passing the bytes through a hashing function to obtain a digest.
 The valid hashing schemes are:

 - `BLAKE3`: A 160-bit [Blake3](https://github.com/BLAKE3-team/BLAKE3-specs) hash digest.